MuskanKaushal11/Weather-Type-Prediction-Based-on-Historical-Data/README.md

-# **Weather Type Prediction Based on Historical Data**
+# **Weather Type Prediction**

 ## **Project Description**

-This project aims to develop a machine learning model that can accurately predict the type of weather based on historical weather data.
+This project aims to develop a machine learning model that can accurately predict the type of weather based on historical weather data and deploy a web application using Streamlit.

 ## **Objective**